Chapter 6 Calculating Control Limits

 The variables are:

-• month (date): month of infection
+- month: month of infection

-• risk_days (numeric): number of patient days without infection
+- risk_days: number of patient-days without infection

-• patients (numeric): number of patients with all-cause infection
+- patients: number of patients with all-cause infection

 6.3.1 C chart

-The C charts (C for counts) is the simplest of all control charts and the easiest to produce.
-The process standard deviation is simply estimated as the square root of the process mean.
+The C chart (C for counts) is the simplest of all control charts and the easiest to construct.
+The process standard deviation is estimated simply as the square root of the process mean.
+C charts are appropriate when counting events over subgroups that are approximately equal in size, whether these subgroups represent periods of time or units of space.

-Figure 6.2 shows a C chart of the monthly number of hospital acquired bacteremias.
+Figure 6.2 shows a C chart of the monthly number of hospital-acquired bacteremias.

 with(bact, {